Greg Alberalla: Built, Not Bought

-Greg Alberalla, or “Greg A” to his fans, made a bold career shift in 2016 when he transitioned from running a performance parts retail store to becoming a full-time content creator – and the rest, as they say, is history.
-The Cummins*-powered truck enthusiast has since produced 1,200 videos that have amassed 82 million views and 300,000 followers to his channel.
-The Kentucky-based mechanic has also built an eye-popping collection of diesel trucks.
-From a tube-chassis quarter-mile race truck to a Gen 5 dually tow rig, Alberalla builds trucks that are both beautiful and beastly.
+Greg Alberalla, or “Greg A” to his fans, made a bold career shift in 2016 when he transitioned from running a performance parts retail store to becoming a full-time content creator – and the rest, as they say, is diesel history.
+The Cummins-powered truck enthusiast has since produced more than 1,200 videos that have amassed over 80 million views and a YouTube following that now sits at 300,000-plus subscribers.
+The Kentucky-based mechanic has also built an eye-popping fleet of diesel trucks.
+From a tube-chassis quarter-mile race truck to a Gen 5 dually tow rig, Alberalla builds trucks that are both beautiful and undeniably beastly.

 Climbing In

-From new truck owners to professional mechanics, Alberalla’s authenticity and hands-on approach have made him a trusted figure in the diesel truck world.
-Whether he’s documenting his 3,000-hp Cummins build (more on that later) or a tutorial on how to change your oil, Alberalla’s videos are educational and entertaining.
+From new truck owners to seasoned mechanics, Alberalla’s authenticity and hands-on approach have made him a trusted figure in the diesel community.
+Whether he’s documenting a four-digit horsepower build or walking viewers through a simple oil change, the content is always educational, candid and real.

 “From a young age, I have always been into turning wrenches in the garage and diesel motorsports building trucks,” said Alberalla.
 “I started a YouTube channel as a hobby that has grown into a fulltime job making videos of building trucks and traveling to races and events with our builds.”